 Our focus on profitable operations means that we periodically review our fleet composition.
 As a result, our fleet composition changes over time when we conclude that adding other types of aircraft will help us achieve this goal.
-Following our growth strategy, we placed an order for 71 Boeing 737 MAX aircraft, four of which were delivered in 2018.
+Following our growth strategy, we placed an order for 71 Boeing 737 MAX aircraft, six of which were delivered between 2018 and 2019.
 The 737 MAX will provide additional benefits to the current fleet such as fuel efficiency, longer range and additional capacity compared to the current Copa seat configuration.
+Following the Ethiopian Airlines accident involving a Boeing 737 MAX 8 aircraft, we suspended operations of our six Boeing 737 MAX 9 aircraft as regulatory authorities around the world grounded the aircraft.

-Through several special purpose vehicles, we currently have beneficial ownership of 76 of our aircraft, including 19 Embraer 190s.
-In addition, we lease two of our Boeing 737-700s and 27 of our Boeing 737-800s under long-term operating lease agreements that have an average remaining term of 3.3 years.
+Through several special purpose vehicles, we currently have beneficial ownership of 73 of our aircraft, including 14 Embraer 190s.
+In addition, we lease two of our Boeing 737-700s and 27 of our Boeing 737-800s under long-term operating lease agreements that have an average remaining term of 2.9 years.
 Leasing some of our aircraft provides us with flexibility to change our fleet composition if we consider it to be in our best interests to do so.
 We make monthly rental payments, some of which are based on floating rates, but we are not required to make termination payments at the end of the lease.
 Currently, we do not have purchase options under any of our operating lease agreements.
 Under our operating lease agreements, we are required to make supplemental rent payments at the end of the lease that are calculated with reference to the aircraft's maintenance schedule.
 In either case, we must return the aircraft in the agreed-upon condition at the end of the lease term.
 Title to the aircraft remains with the lessor.
 We are responsible for the maintenance, servicing, insurance, repair and overhaul of the aircraft during the term of the lease.

 To better serve the growing number of business travelers, we offer a business class (Clase Ejecutiva) configuration in our fleet.
 Our business class service features upgraded meal service, special check-in desks, bonus mileage for full-fare business class passengers and access to VIP lounges.
-In each of our Boeing 737-700 aircraft, we offer 12 business class luxury seats with 38-inch pitch.
+In each of our Boeing 737-700 aircraft, we offer 12 business class seats with 38-inch pitch.
 Our Boeing 737-800 aircraft currently have two different configurations, one with 16 business class seats with 38-inch pitch; and a second, with 49-inch pitch seats, which is currently being used in 36 of our 737-800s.
-In order to accommodate these luxury seats, a row from economy class was removed, decreasing the total number of seats in those aircraft from 160 to 154.
-On our Embraer 190s, we offer two different configurations, one with 12 business class seats in a four abreast configuration with 40-inch pitch, and one with 10 business class seats in a three abreast configuration with 38-inch pitch.
-The Boeing 737 MAX 9 aircraft feature 16 comfortable lie-flat seats in business class (Dreams) and a total of 166 seats.
+In order to accommodate these seats, a row from economy class was removed, decreasing the total number of seats in those aircraft from 160 to 154.
+On our Embraer 190s, we offer a configuration with 10 business class seats in a three abreast configuration with 38-inch pitch.
+The Boeing 737 MAX 9 aircraft feature 16 full lie-flat seats in business class (Dreams) and a total of 166 seats.

-Also, within the Copa Holdings fleet, there are four 737-700s dedicated to the operations of Wingo.
-These aircraft are equipped with 142 economy class seats.
+Also, within the Copa Holdings fleet, there are four 737-800s dedicated to the operations of Wingo.
+These aircraft are equipped with 186 economy class seats.